Planck 2013 results. I. Overview of products and scientific results: The mission

 \subsubsection{LFI}

 The front-end of the LFI array is cooled to $20\,$K by a sorption cooler system, which included a nominal and a redundant unit \citep{planck2011-1.3}.
 In early August of 2010, the gas-gap heat switch of one compressor element on the active cooler reached the end of its life.
 Although the cooler can operate with as few as four (out of six) compressor elements, it was decided to switch operation to the redundant cooler.
-On 11 August at 17:30 GMT the working cooler was commanded off, and the redundant one was switched on.
+On 11 August at 17:30 GMT the working cooler was switched off, and the redundant one was switched on.
 Following this operation, an increase of temperature fluctuations in the 20\,K stage was observed.
 The cause has been ascribed to the influence of liquid hydrogen remaining in the cold end of the inactive (previously operating) cooler.
 These thermal fluctuations produced a measurable effect in the LFI data, but they propagate to the power spectrum at a level more than four orders of magnitude below the CMB temperature signal \citep{planck2013-p02a} and have a negligible effect on the science data.
 Furthermore, in February 2011 these fluctuations were reduced to a much lower level and have remained low ever since.

-The behaviour of the 22~LFI radiometers has been extremely stable since the beginning of the observations \citep{planck2013-p02a}, with $1/f$ knee frequencies of order 50\,mHz and white noise levels unchanging within a few percent.
-After optimization during the CPV phase, no changes to the bias of the front-end HEMT low-noise amplifiers and phase switches were required throughout the nominal mission.
+The 22~LFI radiometers have been extremely stable since the beginning of the observations \citep{planck2013-p02a}, with $1/f$ knee frequencies of order 50\,mHz and white noise levels unchanging within a few percent.
+After optimization during the calibration and performance verification phase, no changes to the bias of the front-end HEMT low-noise amplifiers and phase switches were required throughout the nominal mission.

 The main disturbance to LFI data acquisition has been an occasional bit-flip change in the gain-setting circuit of the data acquisition electronics, probably due to cosmic ray hits \citep{planck2013-p02}.
-Each of these events leads to a loss of a fraction of a single ring for the affected detector.
-The total level of data loss experienced was extremely low, less than 0.12\,\% averaged over the whole mission.
+Each of these events leads to the loss of a fraction of a single ring for the affected detector.
+The total level of data loss was extremely low, less than 0.12\,\% over the whole mission.